google/WebFundamentals/src/content/en/updates/2017/12/chrome-63-64-media-updates.md

 based on information such as the codecs, profile, resolution, bitrates, etc. It would expose information such as whether the playback should be smooth and power efficient based on previous playback statistics recorded by the browser.

+Note: This API is available in all types of workers in [Chrome 76](https://www.chromestatus.com/feature/5730672977117184).

 In a nutshell, here’s how the Decoding Info API works for now.
 Check out the [official